20-Minute Couscous Quick and Flavorful Meal Idea

 – Salt and freshly ground black pepper to taste

 These ingredients bring a burst of flavor and color to your meal.
 Couscous cooks fast and absorbs the broth well, making it fluffy.
 The cherry tomatoes and cucumber add crunch, while olives give a salty kick.
 Fresh spinach provides nutrients, and feta cheese adds creaminess.
 Use good olive oil and fresh lemon juice for a bright taste.
 This mix of flavors makes your dish fresh and inviting.
-For the detailed recipe, check out the Full Recipe section.

 Step-by-Step Instructions